tonai/Lightning-talks/JavaScript/06_JavaScript-templating.md

 ### Introduction

-This template was writen by John Resig, the creator of jQuery, on [his blog](http://ejohn.org/blog/javascript-micro-templating/).
+This template was writen by John Resig, the creator of jQuery, on [his blog][microtemplating].

 Advantages :
 * pre-compilation available